samderlust/calendar_day_view/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/samderlust)

-# Calendar Day View
+# Calendar Day View - A fully customizable Calendar day view library

 This package is dedicated to calendar day view.
 While there are many calendar package out there.
 It seems that not many of them support Day view well.
-This library clearly is not a replace calendar but rather to be used with calendar in the app that need better day views
+This library clearly is not a replace calendar but rather to be used with calendar in the app that need better day views.
+This package also give you all permission on how an event item should be render

 ## Features